genestack/sdk/docs/track_docs/update_from_old_version.rst

  Changes for coders
  ^^^^^^^^^^^^^^^^^^

- - Connection mechanism was changes. ``enviroment.py`` was removed, preferred way to get :doc:`connection`
+ - Connection mechanism was changes. ``enviroment.py`` was removed, see Connection section.
  - All methods was renamed form ``camelCase`` to ``snake_case``
  - `ShareUtils` was removed, its method moved to ``FilesUtils``
  - All script related to import data moved to ``DataImporter``